 In September 2018, we created CodeDragon for Schools, a special dashboard on our website to allow teachers to manage students and assign them tasks.

 Soon after that, we published an article in Hello World #6.
 This drove some initial interest, and the first school signed up less than a week after the magazine's release.

 We started volunteering at CoderDojos by teaching 1-hour workshops, which we've already done at several events.
 We've found this to be a great way to meet new people, as well as to directly experience CodeDragon's performance in a real environment.
 We might be able to visit your CoderDojo - click here for more information.

 In the UK, The CodeDdraig Organisation is registered as an "unincorporated non-profit association".
 Thus, it is governed by a Constitution, which can be downloaded at the link below.
-Note that the published version has some names redacted.
-The version below was signed by the Committee on 26th November 2018, although these signatures are not included on the file.Download Constitution (v5)
+The version below was signed by the Committee on 12th November 2019.Download Constitution (v6)

 As a non-profit organisation, CodeDdraig is run solely by volunteers.
 Our safeguarding policies for our volunteers are available to the public.